 DPC + Bronze HDHP—Better Care, Similar Cost

-Don't assume you can't afford Direct Primary Care.
+Don't assume you can't afford it.
 Even with subsidy eligibility, the math can work:

 The surprising math at $40,000 income: